vewe-richard/sd-wan-edgev2/sd-wan-v0.2-Install.md

 ### Appendix
+1. Pass through from subnet of thinedge to subnet of fatedge
-1. Manual add route path to subnet of fatedge under thinedge

-For example in thinedge,
+*  Manual add route path to subnet of fatedge under thinedge For example in thinedge,
-sudo ip route add 192.168.56.0/24 via 10.139.37.1
+   `sudo ip route add 192.168.56.0/24 via 10.139.37.1`
+*  Fatedge should enable ip forwarding
+   `sudo sysctl -w net.ipv4.ip_forward=1`
+*  Add route path to subnet of thinedge under net of fatedge `sudo ip route add 10.139.37.0/24 via 192.168.56.3`